oceanprotocol/contracts/README.md

 - NFT-ize base IP: a new way of representing baseIP, all newly ERC20 DTs are linked to the NFT contract

-- Roles Administration: there are now multiple roles for a more flexible administation both at NFT and ERC20 level.
+- Roles Administration: there are now multiple roles for a more flexible administation both at NFT and ERC20 levels.

-- Safer Staking - Better IDOs: An automated DT staking and vesting contract which helps to avoid rug-pull for new DTs into the market.
+- Safer Staking - Better IDOs: An automated DT staking and vesting contract which helps with initial DT distribution and price stability.

+  It also provides a customizable vesting schedule for the publisher.

 - Help Ocean community: Ocean Community will receive 0.1% swap fee on pools or fixed price exchange, if Ocean is not the basetoken